 Zero-Deductible Car Insurance

 Zero-deductible car insurance means that you’d pay nothing out-of-pocket any time you file a claim.
 As an example, let’s say you have collision insurance with a zero-deductible.
-If you file a claim with $1,000 in damages to your vehicle, you wouldn’t have to pay a deductible amount.
+If you file a claim with $1,000 in damages to your vehicle, you wouldn’t have to pay.
 Your insurance company would pay the entire $1,000.

 Cost of Zero-Deductible Insurance